cromdenne/Personal-Blog/_drafts/Travel_Hacking.md

 Retailers do this too — Barnes & Noble offers discount coupons when you sign up for a membership, and Target offers a discount for each transaction if you sign up for their REDcard program.
-These organizations and companies are looking for loyalty — when you sign up with them you’ll probably end up being a repeat customer and spending more money with them.
+These organizations and companies are looking for loyalty — when you sign up with them [you’ll probably end up being a repeat customer](https://www.forbes.com/sites/bryanpearson/2016/06/24/the-psychology-behind-fee-based-credit-cards-3-tips-for-retailers/#63fc79403cf9){:.underline-effect}{:target="blank"} and spending more money with them.

 Credit card companies have the same incentives — when you sign up for their card, you become a customer likely to generate money for them by paying interest and fees.
 These two streams of revenue are pretty significant, but even if you’re a careful customer who diligently avoids interest and fees, the credit card companies are still making money in a third way: interchange fees with every transaction.
-Don’t worry, these companies are making bread even if you’re using credit for “free”.
+Don’t worry, [these companies are making bread](https://www.fool.com/credit-cards/2017/04/13/this-is-how-credit-card-companies-hauled-in-163-bi.aspx){:.underline-effect}{:target="blank"} even if you’re using credit for “free”.

 So the incentives line up for the credit card companies, and they form partnerships with travel companies who have similar incentives.
 This all made